 - eating wholegrain cereals and bread

 - eating fruits and vegetables - fresh, frozen, raw and cooked.
 If you have trouble chewing and swallowing, look for soluble varieties and fruit juice drinks.
-Prunes are particularly good, natural laxatives
+Prunes and other dried fruits are particularly good, natural laxatives

 - drinking plenty of fluids, which will help the digestion of fibres.
-Try to drink approximately eight cups (8oz/225ml) throughout the day, including water, tea, coffee, milk and juice.
+Try to drink approximately six to eight cups (8oz/225ml) throughout the day, including water, tea, coffee, milk and juice.
 Carbonated drinks may cause bloating and alcohol can act as a diuretic, which can make constipation worse, so it may be best to drink these only in small quantities

 - having a warm drink and something to eat as soon as you get up in the morning, as both stimulate bowel activity.